 COLLEGE OF SOCIAL STUDIES

 Sophomore year.
+There are no letter grades in the sophomore year.
 At the heart of the program in the sophomore year are the weekly tutorial and tutorial essay that are designed to develop conceptual and analytic skills as well as precision in writing and argument.
 The academic year is composed of three trimesters of eight weeks each, and each student takes a trimester tutorial in history, government, and economics.
 Due to their intensive nature, tutorials account for more than half of the student’s academic work during the year.
 A semester-length colloquium in social theory in the fall and selected courses within and outside the social sciences complete the sophomore program.
 Comprehensive examinations, administered by external examiners at the end of the sophomore year, produce the only official grade for sophomores.

 Senior year.
-In addition to a CSS seminar in the first semester, the senior year involves a substantial piece of written work.
-This is often, but not invariably, an honors thesis.
-In all cases it is a large-scale, sustained, and serious investigation of an intellectual problem.
+In addition to a CSS Senior Colloquium in the first semester, the senior year requires completion of a substantial piece of written work.
+This requirement can be fulfilled by either an honors thesis (two semesters) or a senior essay (one semester).
+In all cases it is a sustained and serious investigation of an intellectual problem.

-The Common Room, seminar rooms, and the CSS library reinforce the collegial atmosphere of CSS.
-Social events (Monday luncheons, the Friday post-tutorial social hours) and special programs such as semester banquets and occasional lectures are regular features of college life, as are informal talks and discussions.
+The CSS Lounge, the CSS Library, the CSS Seminar Rooms, and the CSS Office reinforce the collegial atmosphere of the CSS.
+Social events such as Monday luncheons, Friday post-tutorial social hours, as well as semester banquets and occasional lectures, are regular features of college life, as are informal talks and discussions.